OfficeDev/office-js-docs-pr/docs/reference/openspec/openspec.md

 After the open specification process, new Office JavaScript enter the preview phase.
 To use preview APIs, your add-in must reference the **beta** library on the CDN (https://appsforoffice.microsoft.com/lib/beta/hosted/office.js) and you may also need to join the Office Insider program to get a recent Office build.

 Feedback is still welcome for preview APIs.
 The design is not necessarily finalized at this step and we want to ensure that when the APIs are released they are of high quality.
 Please report any issues you encounter or thoughts or have through GitHub.
-Each page ([including this one](#feedback)) has a reporting link at the end of the page.
+Each page has a reporting link at the end of the page.

 ### New Excel JavaScript APIs

 Join us in reviewing our design for new Excel JavaScript APIs.
-The latest updates can be found in the [Excel JavaScript API requirement sets page](./requirement-sets/excel-api-requirement-sets.md#excel-javascript-preview-apis).
+The latest updates can be found in the [Excel JavaScript API requirement sets page](../requirement-sets/excel-api-requirement-sets.md#excel-javascript-preview-apis).

 **See the [Excel JavaScript preview APIs](/javascript/api/excel) to learn more and provide your feedback.**

 ### New Word JavaScript APIs

 Join us in reviewing our design for new Word JavaScript APIs.
-The latest updates can be found in the [Word JavaScript API requirement sets page](./requirement-sets/word-api-requirement-sets.md#word-javascript-preview-apis).
+The latest updates can be found in the [Word JavaScript API requirement sets page](../requirement-sets/word-api-requirement-sets.md#word-javascript-preview-apis).

 **See the [Word JavaScript preview APIs](/javascript/api/word) to learn more and provide your feedback.**